 And then I wondered…”Does he ever grow weary of having to toss the loose sand, ants, and debris out of his home?
 If he could have rational thoughts, would he wonder why bother?”
 Instead, he just perseveres, doing what he knows he must do to survive.
 Toss the junk, keep the good.

 That little creature taught me a lesson that morning on the importance of persevering: in my prayers, in my actions, in taking my thoughts captive.
-For eventually, we are promised to reap a harvest if we do not give up.
+Peace comes from perseverance.
+For, eventually, we are promised to reap a harvest if we do not give up.
 And I suspect that harvest may just be what I sought after at the beach anyway: greater peace, joy, contentment.

 Truly, Because of Him, #HopePrevails!